Things Don’t Last

 The Backdoor Plan; Should You Have One?

-My reference to the backdoor is in regards to computing and not your house.
-Having a backdoor to your home is another way out and a safe escape route which are both important; for me having a backdoor plan was there for a new beginning.
+Having a backdoor to your home is another way out and a safe escape route which are both important; for me having a backdoor plan having a new beginning.
+Thanks to Wayne showing me that there is life after On-Ice Hockey; use the skills and interest you have acquired along the way to develop a backdoor plan; exit strategy.

-I had been building another method of investing and did not know that sometime in my future we would have a secure remote access to a new career.
+Investment real estate was another method of investing and did not know that sometime in our future this would lead to a new career.

-Don’t give your day job; use your job to build a strong financial foundation; your lenders will look kindly to you securing investment real estate mortgages.
-Remember you are an employee.
+Don’t give your day job; use your current employee career to build a robust financial foundation; your lenders will look kindly to you securing investment real estate mortgages.